finn-rules/texteditor/README.md

 + Professor Osera's Wesbite and the lab description.
 + Java version 17.0.14
 + Lanterna and its relevant libraries
++ Owen B and Emily L for UI issues on a high level

 ## Changelog

+REDO FIXES:

+---
+Now passes all the autograder tests.
+Project runs and UI is present.
+The program is also visually correct, with a working cursor.
+Saves and reads from files.
+No checkstyle violations, and test suite is more comprehensive.
+---

 insert Analysis:
 relevant input(s) : char ch, a character to be added